m03001215/service/README.md

-# Adex Digital Studio - Agency Website
+# Greenbillion Digital Studio - Agency Website

 A modern, responsive agency website built with Next.js 14, TypeScript, and SCSS.
-This project showcases digital services, portfolio projects, and provides a professional online presence for Adex Digital Studio.
+This project showcases digital services, portfolio projects, and provides a professional online presence for Greenbillion Digital Studio.

 ## 🚀 Features